Want Independent Learners? Focus on these Skill Builders.

 Secondly, help them use their notebook.

-Build the habit of a notebook being the place where they keep all of their work.
-Create a tab for each subject they are learning and place lined paper for note taking.
+Build the habit of keeping all of their work in a notebook.
+Create a tab for each subject they are learning, and place lined paper for note-taking.
 Expect notes to be taken.
 Ask to see them.

 Teach them about what information should be written in notes.
-Spending a few months on creating good study skills, note taking and organization skills are never time wasted.
+Spending a few months developing good study skills, note-taking, and organization skills is never wasted.
 You can print prompts for the subject you are studying for younger children to help get them started.

-These skills lay the foundation for growing independent learners and support your student.
+These skills lay the foundation for growing independent learners and support your students.

 Your middle schooler needs to grow their tool chest with foundational study habits to help them dig deeper.

-Reading is another foundational skill your child will need to master to become independent in their lessons.
+Reading is another foundational skill your child must master to become independent in their lessons.
 How do you ignite the reading habit?
 You can read this for more ideas.

 How Much Independence to Expect?

 Homeschooling in the early years is a hands-on endeavor.
-There are many options for parents today, BUT your children will need you.
-Even if you choose an online curriculum, you are responsible to get your students set up, assure they are logged in and in the right location/time/site.
-You will continue to follow up with assignments and field questions, find resources, buy glue sticks and so on.
+There are many options for parents today, but your children will need you.
+Even if you choose an online curriculum, you are responsible for getting your students set up and ensuring they are logged in and in the right location/time/site.
+You will continue to follow up with assignments and field questions, find resources, buy glue sticks, and so on.

 You can NOT be completely hands-off in your homeschool.

 I would go so far as to say WHY would you?
-Your kids are amazing, smart, funny, inquizitive and inspiring.
-If you are beginning homeschooling you are in for a treat.
+Your kids are amazing, intelligent, funny, inquisitive, and inspiring.
+If you are beginning homeschooling, you are in for a treat.
 Your kids NEED you.
-You are the most important person in their life.
-THey are looking to you for clues about how to respond to the world around them.
-The lessons you learn together are going to live with them forever, not like, the area of a triangle, but the overall scope will become the fabric of their future personality.
+You are the most critical person in their life.
+They are looking to you for clues about responding to the world around them.
+The lessons you learn together will live with them forever, not like the area of a triangle, but the overall scope will become the fabric of their future personality.
 That is a weighty demand.

-As a CEO knows the direction of the company, so you know the end goals of your homeschool.
-You will set up projects that help your homeschool reach these long term goals.
+As a CEO knows the company’s direction, you know your homeschool’s end goals.
+You will set up projects that help your homeschool reach these long-term goals.
 You are in staff training for the world to come and the Kingdom in which you already reside.

-Well trained employees are a pleasure to work with.
-Well trained students are fun to teach.
-Skip training and… well you know what that feels like and it is no fun.
+Well-trained employees are a pleasure to work with, and well-trained students are fun to teach.
+Skip training, and… well, you know what that feels like, it is no fun.

 What are realistic expectations?